insight-creative/Insight-Creative-2021/content/blog/internet-of-things-the-future-is-now/index.md

 ---
 layout: blog
+title: "Internet of Things - The Future is Now"
 seo:
   title: "Internet of Things - The Future is Now"
   description: "What exactly is IoT?
 In short, it's the interconnectedness of objects.
 Analysts estimate that IoT applications could have a total economic impact of up to 11 trillion dollars annually by 2025."